ludwig-ai/ludwig-docs/docs/index.md

 ---
 **IMPORTANT**

-Our community has moved to [Discord](https://discord.gg/CBgdrGnZjy) -- please join us!
+## :exclamation: The Ludwig community has moved to [Discord](https://discord.gg/CBgdrGnZjy) -- please join us there!

 ---